 Buy an Electric Car

 Electric cars use far less fuel than traditional cars, which means that they create less pollution.
-In fact, an electric car can actually emit zero emissions when it’s in “electric drive” mode.
+An electric car can emit zero emissions in “electric drive” mode.

-This is why buying an electric car is such a great way to reduce your carbon footprint – not only does it help save you money on your energy bills, but it also helps protect the environment.
+This is why buying an electric car is such a great way to reduce your carbon footprint – not only does it help save you money on your energy bills and helps protect the environment.

-Electric cars are also relatively new technology, so there are still some areas where they have room to improve.
-However, over time they’re expected to become even more efficient and environmentally friendly.
+Electric cars are also relatively new technology, so there are still some areas where they can improve.
+However, over time, they’re expected to become even more efficient and environmentally friendly.

 Avoid Aggressive Driving